Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

     * Popup on activated Phoenix Bases will show healing and repair capabilities.
     * Added popup in base overview to show the accumulated healing/resources output, soldiers in treatment and vehicle details.
     * Added popup in recruitment screen for the selected base with extended info too.
+* Added trade information to haven popups along with the recruits class (if any).

 ### Bugfixes
 * Vanillas broken ability generation sometimes caused soldiers to have less than the expected number of personal skills